mendoza256/renten-app/README.md

 # RENTEN APP

-Made this app to help my father remember how long he still has to work :)
+Made this little app entirely from scratch to help my father remember how long he still has to work :)